CiscoSecurity/tr-05-serverless-relay/README.md

 # Relay Template

-A generic Relay template not bound to any real third-party Threat Intelligence service provider.
+Generic Relay template not bound to any real third-party Threat Intelligence service provider.

 **NOTE.** The template aims to show the general structure for future implementations.
 It also provides a couple of utility functions that might be handy.
-Keep in mind that the main idea here is to just give a hint of a possible approach rather than enforcing to do everything exactly the same way.
+Keep in mind that the main idea here is to just give you a hint of a possible approach rather than enforcing you to do everything exactly the same way.

 The Relay itself is just a simple application written in Python that can be easily packaged and deployed as an AWS Lambda Function using